datafold-dev/datafold/doc/source/contributing.rst

 Get in touch
 ------------

-Any contribution (code/tutorials/documentation changes) and feedback is very welcome.
+Any code contribution (bug fixes/tutorials/documentation changes) and feedback is very welcome.
 Please open a new issue via

 * `issue tracker <https://gitlab.com/datafold-dev/datafold/-/issues>`__ or